Skip to main content

 • the docker pull command to pull the image from the registry into your docker host

-4. on your docker host:
+4. On your docker host:

-• from your console, login to the registry (command copied earlier):
+• From your console, login to the registry (command copied earlier):

 docker login -u <your email address> registry.invicti.com

-• pull the image from the registry (command copied earlier):
+• Pull the image from the registry (command copied earlier):

 docker pull registry.invicti.com/ie-agent:25.2.0

-Option 2: Download the docker image from the web application
+Option 2: Download the Docker image from the web application

 1. In Invicti Enterprise, select Agents > Manage Agents from the left-side menu